 Company culture is often defined as the set of shared values, goals, attitudes, and practices that characterize an organization.
 Or as marketing guru and author Seth Godin captures it “people like us do things like this.”
 Amidst the pace of disruption and change of the last several years, defining and communicating company culture has leapt to the forefront of company and employee needs and has become a critical element in strategic planning as well as finding and retaining talent.

-The way in which many of our leading-brand customers have demonstrated just how great a priority communicating their unique culture is to their employees and community, is by telling their compelling story using brand and culture books.
+The way in which many of our leading-brand customers have demonstrated just how great a priority communicating their unique culture is to their employees and community, is by telling their compelling story using a culture or brand book.
 For each company, this communication serves a different purpose and can take whatever form or voice they need.
 Some may combine their brand and culture stories in the same book, while others may split them up and create two vastly different documents (in terms of voice, style, and design).
-Here is a look at some distinct kinds of culture and brand books that we have recently printed, comparing how each company created their own, unique version.
+Here is a look at some distinct kinds of brand books that we have recently printed, comparing how each company created their own, unique version.

 You could call brand books the original culture books.
-Typically built to outline a company’s mission, vision and core values, brand books act as a snapshot of a company’s identity.
+Typically built to outline a company’s mission, vision and core values, a brand book act as a snapshot of a company’s identity.
 The typical flow of a brand book consists of:

 - The origin story, history, purpose, and mission of a company

 Brand books are instrumental in maintaining brand consistency and illustrating the full scope of a company externally.
 Depending on the size of an organization, this is a necessary document to ensure all employees are portraying the company’s core values and image consistently throughout all forms of communications.

 What brand books lack, however, are the stories and understanding of those who embody the company values, the people who help create and maintain a company’s culture.
 Brand books help bring cohesion to external parties; culture books tend to focus internally and put employees front and centre.